AAMIASoftwares-research/HCATNetwork/README.md

 ## Requirements

-Developed and tested on Python 3.11 or later
+Developed and tested on Python 3.11 or later.
+Absolutely requires python >= 3.9.
+It is possible to install multiple python versions on the same machine without having them clashing, check out the official website for more infos.

 ## Installation

-We recommend you create a virtual environment in python in which to install this package.
+To use this package inside your own personal project, we recommend you create a virtual environment in python in which to install this package.

 ```sh
 cd ~/project/folder/